 In Ireland, there is a mandatory system of certification of building construction, which was introduced by the Building Control (Amendment) Regulations 2014 (BCAR).
-This system is intended to provide a level of assurance that a building is built in accordance with the Building Regulations 1997-2018 (the Building Regulations).
-There are a number of certificates that may be required in relation to any part or installation in a building, including a certificate of compliance on completion confirming the building works comply with the Building Regulations.
+This system is intended to provide a level of assurance that a building is built in accordance with the Building Regulations 1997 - 2019 (the Building Regulations).
+There are a number of certificates that may be required in relation to any part or installation in a building, including a Certificate of Compliance on Completion confirming the building works comply with the Building Regulations.

-If the BCAR apply to a project, a commencement notice (ie, a notification to a Building Control Authority) that a person intends to carry out works will have to be issued no fewer than 14 days and no more than 28 days prior to works commencing on the site.
+If BCAR applies to a project, a commencement notice (ie, a notification to a Building Control Authority) that a person intends to carry out works will have to be issued no fewer than 14 days and no more than 28 days prior to works commencing on site.